Lakhdar Belloumi

 Lakhdar Belloumi (لخضر بلومي; born on 29 December 1958) is an Algerian former football player and manager.
-A former attacking midfielder, he is widely considered the best Algerian player of all time and one of the best players in Africa.
+A former attacking midfielder, he is widely considered the greatest Algerian player of all time and one of the best players in Africa.
 He is said to have invented the "Blind Pass".
 He was named the fourth-best African player of the century by IFFHS.
 He held the record as the most capped Algerian player with 100 national caps (147 caps not recognized by FIFA) and is also the third best goalscorer of the Algerian national team in all time with 28 goals (34 goals not recognized by FIFA).

 Belloumi's goal against reigning European champions West Germany earned Algeria a stunning 2–1 victory in their World Cup debut in Spain '82.